 In this unique program, members of the community engage with each other and with leading scholars to investigate rapidly developing areas of origins science.
-Each evening begins with a presentation by a world-class researcher, followed by complimentary dinner and open discussion among all of the participants.
+Each evening begins with a presentation by a world-class researcher, followed by a complimentary dinner and open discussion.

 During this unique program, community members engage with one another and with leading scholars to investigate rapidly developing areas of origins science.
 Each evening begins with a presentation by a world-class researcher, followed by complimentary dinner and open discussion among all the participants.